 Court Appointed Special Advocates are ordinary people who care about children.
-They volunteer their time and talents to help make sure that children who have experienced abuse or neglect aren’t negatively affected by the state system intended to protect them.
+They volunteer their time to support and advocate for children who currently have a case in the Child Welfare System.

 CASA of Iowa is affiliated with the National Court Appointed Special Advocate (CASA)/Guardian Ad Litem (GAL) Association for Children, which, together with its state and local members, supports and promotes court-appointed volunteer advocacy so that every child in crisis can be safe, establish permanence and have the opportunity to thrive.

-CASA Volunteers amplify the voices of children who have been judged as "children in need of assistance" by the state.
+CASA Volunteers amplify the voices of children who are currently in the Child Welfare System.
 You'll learn your role through comprehensive training, and then you'll be assigned your own case.
 A coach and a CASA coordinator will be there to support you along the way as you advocate in court for your assigned children.

 CASA volunteers come from every walk of life.

 They are teachers, sales people, lawyers, retail associates, service workers, accountants, bankers, retirees, Realtors, nurses, military personnel, construction workers, small business owners, and executives.
 They are men, women, Millennials, Baby Boomers, stay-at-home moms, grandparents, and college students.